CasperDev/vz-dis-dos/doc/source/Chapter9/SVMAP.rst

 		EI 					; enable interrupts again
 		...

-	The sector allocation overview is written back from the DOS work area (MAPAREA) to the diskette in drive 1 (track 0, sector 15).
+	The sector allocation overview is written back from the :ref:`DOS work area` (MAPAREA) to the diskette in drive 1 (track 0, sector 15).

 Internally called routines: WRITE